Parsl/parsl/docs/userguide/apps.rst

    will be produced by the app.
 For each file thus listed, Parsl will create a future, track the file, and ensure that it is correctly created.
 The future can then be passed to other apps as an input argument.
-3. walltime: (int) This keyword argument places a limit on the app s runtime in seconds.
+3. walltime: (int) This keyword argument places a limit on the app's runtime in seconds.
 If the walltime is exceed, Parsl will raise an `parsl.app.errors.AppTimeout` exception.

 Returns
 ^^^^^^^